Facebook Pixel: How to Create Better Facebook Ads for More Conversions in 2021 | Growth Turbine Blog

 You can define Custom Audiences from your website based on which pages they did or did not visit and by when they visited your website.
 You can choose a timeframe between one and 180 days.

 Audiences are created independently from ads.
 Once an audience is created you can choose when to advertise to it and which ads to use.
+Or you can let it percolate for future use.

-1. Custom conversions
+1. Custom Conversions

 One of the most exciting parts of the Facebook Pixel is the ability to create custom conversions similar to how you create Custom Audiences.
 A custom conversion is created by selecting a completion page and naming the conversion.
 Typically the completion page is some kind of thank-you page.